tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/interface_overview.md

     - **Logs** – shows you what the project server is doing.
 - When you're editing a project, on the left, you can switch between the main tabs, described below.

+## Project

+The Project tab contains administative information and settings about your project.
+In the sidebar, there are several sections:
+- **Start** - show a welcome message, that you can customize by editing the file `src/project.md``
+- **Users** - show a list of users
+- **Messages** - manage chat messages
+- **Schedule** - track scheduled messages that will be sent later
+- **Repository** - manage and edit the files in your project
+- **Settings** - general settings and import/export of media

 ## App

 Three tabs in the main area: